-When the cashier at Trader Joe's told me that their version of pumpkin pie overnight oats has been "flying off the shelves", I knew I had to replicate it.
-This is it!
+When the cashier at Trader Joe's told me that their version of pumpkin pie overnight oats has been "flying off the shelves", I went on a mission to replicate it.

 Believe it or not, I actually have a video of me making this recipe with the one and only Chris Dorner on her YouTube Channel, CDorner Fitness.
 Check it out!